And this morning we'll tell you about the album that predicted the symptoms of the Covid-19 virus back in 1981 (well, not really).

 It is interesting to note that the b-side chosen for this song is "Jealous Lover", an excellent track that was recorded after the album's release and was not included in it.
 The lyrics to the song recorded on Ritchie Blackmore's 36th birthday, were written by Joe Lynn Turner in five minutes, during an argument between him and Blackmore over another song.
 It was also released later that year as part of an EP of the same name and includes another new instrumental track that was not included on the album "Weiss Heim".

 "Freedom Fighter" continues the commercial line, influenced by 1980s Rock.
 This is the first song that singer Joe Lynn Turner wrote lyrics for.
 In contrast, in the song "Midtown Tunnel Vision" written by Turner, Blackmore and Glover, has a scent of "Rainbow" from the days of Ronnie James Dio.

 The album cover looks very relevant in the face of the Covid-19 virus.
 It was initially offered to "Black Sabbath" for their "Never Say Die!" album, but was rejected.

 It is interesting to note that the recording technician on the album is Flemming Rasmusse, who was then only 23 years old.
 Fleming was also one of the owners of the studio where the album was recorded in Copenhagen, Denmark, and his work on this album would earn him world fame.
-"Metallica" who were enthusiastic about the sound of this album, will come to this studio three years later and ask to record the masterpiece album "Ride The Lightning" with Flemming as a produce.
+"Metallica" who was enthusiastic about the sound of this album, will come to this studio three years later and ask to record the masterpiece album "Ride The Lightning" with Flemming as a producer.
 Fleming will also produce Metallica's next two albums, "Master Of Puppets" and "...And Justice For All".